sf105/sttp-book/chapters/pragmatic-testing/mocking.md

 and once for the `arie` invoice.
 We point the reader to Mockito's manual for more details on how to configure expectations.

-> You might be asking yourself now: _Why did you not put this new SAP behavior inside of the
+> You might be asking yourself now: _Why did you not put this new SAP u inside of the
 > existing `InvoiceFilter` class_?
 >
 > If we were do it, the `lowValueInvoices` method would then be both a "command" and a "query".